rmngp/apidocs/source/includes/_styles.md

 ### Get All Styles

-This endpoint retrieves all know collections.
+This endpoint retrieves all known collections.

 #### HTTP Request